nvim-lualine/lualine.nvim/README.md

 ## Performance compared to other plugins

-Unlike other statusline plugins lualine loads only defined components, nothing else.
+Unlike other statusline plugins, lualine loads only a defined set of components, nothing else.

 Startup time performance measured with an amazing plugin [dstein64/vim-startuptime](https://github.com/dstein64/vim-startuptime)